A Representation of Hyponormal Absolutely Norm Attaining Operators: Hyponormal -operators

 Again by \cite[Theorem 3.1]{COBURN}, we know that $\sigma(T)\setminus\omega(T)=\pi_{00}(T)$ and it follows that

 Since $T$ is hyponormal operator, by \cite[Theorem 1]{PUTNAM} we have

 Hence $T$ is normal. \end{proof}

 In \cite[Question 3.12]{RAMpara}, it is asked that when a paranormal $\mathcal{AN}$-operator is normal?
 In the same paper, sufficient conditions are given for this problem.
-Here we prove that we can drop some conditions and still we get normality. \begin{theorem} Let $T,T^*$ be paranormal and $T\in\mathcal{AN}(H)$.
+Here we prove that we can drop some conditions and still we get normality.
+It is to be mentioned that in \cite[Corollary 3]{Takeki} proved that the paranormality of $T$ and $T^*$ imply that $T$ is normal.
+Here we give a direct proof by assuming extra condition, namely the $\mathcal{AN}$-property. \begin{theorem} Let $T,T^*$ be paranormal and $T\in\mathcal{AN}(H)$.
 Then $T$ is normal. \end{theorem} \begin{proof}

 If $|T|$ has no eigenvalue with infinite multiplicity, then by \cite[Theorem 3.13]{RAMpara}, $T$ must be normal.

 Next assume, that $|T|$ has eigenvalue with infinite multiplicity.
 By \cite[Theorem 3.9]{RAMpara}, $T$ can be represented as